 There are a couple of ways that we do this better—we do the science better.
 Some of them you can decolonise without even bringing in other voices.
 One of them is to obsess way less on species names and labels and way more on evolutionary histories.

-The work that I'm doing in India is at this site where we have this rare co-occurrence of fossils and stone tools and art—actually, oddly enough, there's painted rock shelters.
-We are not even asking the question: When did modern humans arrive in India?
-And are these modern?
-We're not engaging in the naming question; that's just really Linnean.
-Instead, we're asking about evolutionary history: How did biology and culture vary in the past?
+The work that I’m doing in India is at this site where we have this rare co-occurrence of fossils and stone tools and art—actually, oddly enough, there’s painted rock shelters.
+We are not even asking the question “when did modern humans arrive in India and are these modern?”
+We’re not engaging in the naming question; that’s just really Linnean.
+Instead, we’re asking about evolutionary history: how did biology and culture vary in the past?
 What features of biology and culture and genomes co-occurred in India 40,000 years ago?
 How did that change from 40,000 to whatever the next youngest level of the site is?
-Technically our job is to be reconstructing our evolutionary history, and that doesn't start with naming and that doesn't start with looking for types—those are really Linnean and Linneans didn't believe in evolution.
+Technically our job is to be reconstructing our evolutionary history, and that doesn’t start with naming and that doesn’t start with looking for types—those are really Linnean; and Linneaus didn’t believe in evolution!

 Because you are saying it’s really important to stray away from this Linnean idea, how can that then be modelled into still teaching that evolution is how we came to be, even though it’s not the evolution that’s in our textbooks?

-Coon bastardised it, and he took it to mean that different people crossed the threshold into Sapiens in different regions at different times, and that was actually directly correspondent to how civilised they were as a society.
+He took it to mean that different people crossed the threshold into Homo sapiens in different regions at different times, and that was actually directly correspondent to how civilised they were as a society.
 It was revealed later that Coon was a horrible racist.
-The entire field was trying to grapple with being relevant in the civil rights movement, and so there was sort of a vacuum to fill.
-Because he took Weidenreich's model and eliminated the concept of gene flow and added this idea of ‘threshold of humanities’, it was kind of taboo for a while to work with that.
+The entire field was trying to grapple with being relevant in the Civil Rights Movement, and so there was sort of a vacuum to fill.
+Because he took Weidenreich’s model and eliminated the concept of gene flow and added this idea of ‘threshold of humanities,’ it was kind of taboo for a while to work with that.

-Then in the late 1980s, when the MUD contra DNA study came out it coincided with this really interesting time where a Chinese and Australian scholar published a paper that said, "Here's what I'm finding in Australia; are you finding this in China?
-Yes, okay, cool."
+Then in the late 1980s, when the mitochondrial DNA study came out it coincided with this really interesting time where a Chinese and Australian scholar Wu Xinzhi and Alan Thorne published a paper that said, “Here’s what I’m finding in Australia; are you finding this in China?
+Yes, okay, cool.”

 Since we’re tossing out of Africa, what is the framework with which we should look at this story of who we are as a species and how we came to be?
 Is there a different name that you would give to understand the science or is it just a piece of advice—something like “make your mindset more flexible”?

 The braided stream model has a lot of appeal to me.
-It was first described, maybe not exactly in those terms, by a colleague of mine in China, Wu Xinchi, and he's like 86 now, so he described it 20 or 30 years ago.
+It was first described, maybe not exactly in those terms, by a colleague of mine in China, Wu Xinzhi, and he’s around 86 now, so he described it 20 or 30 years ago.
 My friend Becky, my co-author, independently, without knowing he had published that, also came up with that concept.
-I think they conceive of it a little differently but the foundational idea is the same—that in the past when you had lower population densities, populations would branch off for a while in terms of evolutionary trajectories, then they would come back together, some of the streams would rejoin, some of the branches would just kind of dry out.
-That's why I like that concept.
+I think they conceive of it a little differently but the foundational idea is the same—that in the past when you had lower population densities, populations would branch off for a while in terms of evolutionary trajectories, then they would come back together.
+Some of the streams would rejoin, some of the branches would just kind of dry out.
+That’s why I like that concept.